bradleyscollins/try4j/README.md

 ## Examples

 Let's say that you need a list of network adapters that are active and support multicast.
-Because many of the `NetworkInterface` operations throw a `SocketException`, you have to wrap your functional style code in bulky `try-catch` blocks:
+Because many of the `NetworkInterface` operations throw a `SocketException`, you have to wrap them in bulky `try-catch` blocks, cluttering up your nice, clean functional code:

 ```java
 try {